fibini/Ruby-Enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Enumerable Creation
-In this project ywe learnt how to use a module inside your class. we created a class MyList and a module MyEnumerable.
+In this project we learnt how to use a module inside classes. we created a class MyList and a module MyEnumerable.
 The module MyEnumerable implements a subset of the functionality of Enumerable.

-> Description the project.

 ## Built With